MahmoudFawzyAOE2/mft1998-portfolio-TestAutomation/README.md

         - Tests edits (push to this Repo), or
         - Trigger event from Website Repo.
     - Generates **test reports**.
+    - Commits Test Reports to the Reporting Repo
+    - Sends an Email which notifies about the done tests and includes a link to the reporting website

 3. **[Reporting Repository](https://github.com/MahmoudFawzyAOE2/mft1998-portfolio-TestReport)**
     - Stores the generated **test reports**.